kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         ```

 ## Addons
-- <a name="waf-acl-id">`alb.ingress.kubernetes.io/waf-acl-id`</a> specifies the identifier for the Amzon WAF web ACL.
+- <a name="waf-acl-id">`alb.ingress.kubernetes.io/waf-acl-id`</a> specifies the identifier for the Amazon WAF web ACL.

     !!!warning ""
         Only Regional WAF is supported.